Faculty & Staff

 Administrative Coordinator - Early Childhood and Elementary Programs, Teacher and Teacher Trainer for Early Childhood

 AvaJaCyone has studied a variety of educational theories, and shares a holistic and positive approach to working with children.
-She brings her college education in psychology, health science, and human development, along with her experience as a mother of four, into our educational programs.
+She brings her college education in psychology, health science, and human development, along with her experience as a mother of five, into our educational programs.
 AvaJaCyone has an intuitive gift for working with young ages and brings a stabilizing presence to their daily routines.
 She has training in special education and working as a teaching assistant for various ages.

 AvaJaCyone also brings a wealth of management experience to our school team and is a natural unifier of teachers and students.
 She is also a counselor for the older students, and works closely with the home teams to ensure stability and consistency in the early childhood programs.